The Society of Folk Dance Historians (SFDH)

 Horo, Hora, Oro, Kolo

-Information: There exists a tremendous confusion among folk dancers.
-It seems that anything danced in a circle, even if it be a Scandinavian dance, is called by them Kolo.
-Kolo does mean circle in most Slavic languages, and the Serbian and Croatian circle dances are called Kolos.
+There exists a tremendous confusion among folk dancers.
+It seems that anything danced in a circle, even if it be a Scandinavian dance, is called by them kolo.
+Kolo does mean circle in most Slavic languages, and the Serbian and Croatian circle dances are called kolos.

 This page © 2018 by Ron Houston.